 Environmental guidance for your business in Northern Ireland & Scotland

-The Department of Agriculture, Environment and Rural Affairs is currently seeking your comments on proposed draft new law on fluorinated greenhouse gases (“F-gases”).
+The Department of Agriculture, Environment and Rural Affairs recently consulted on proposed draft new law on fluorinated greenhouse gases (“F-gases”).
 These draft Regulations make updates to existing Regulations on F-gases, in line with EU requirements, and help to control Northern Ireland’s (NI)’s greenhouse gas emissions and help limit global warming.
-The consultation closes on 26th October 2018.
+The consultation closed on 26th October 2018.

 F-gases are used in NI in the following sectors of business/industry: